TACC/Lmod/docs/source/310_settarg.rst

 TargetList defines how TARG_SUMMARY is assembled.
 It is an array of categories.
-The category "mach" is special it is always defined to be `uname -m` plus on linux systems it contains the cpu family and model from /proc/cpuinfo.
+The category "mach" is special it is always defined to be `uname -m` plus on Linux systems it contains the cpu family and model from /proc/cpuinfo.
 Each piece is concatenated together with "_".
 If an item is undefined then the extra "_" is removed.